 The practice's computer system alerted GPs if a patient was also a carer.
-There was a practice register of all people who were carers.
 Written information was available to direct carers to the various avenues of support available to them.
 Staff told us that if families had suffered bereavement, their usual GP contacted them or sent them a sympathy card.
 This call was either followed by a patient consultation at a flexible time and location to meet the family's needs and/or by giving them advice on how to find a support service.